okantas/AirbnbHomePage/README.md

 ## Getting Started

-First, run the development server:
+if you want to run the development at server:

 ```bash
 npm run dev